Why LaGuardia Terminal B Is The Future of Airports - My Family Travels

 Frequent Flyers Welcome an Airport Dining Revival

-When airlines stopped giving away bad food and selling better options, airport cuisine improved.
-Grab n’ Go places like CIBO offered healthier portable meal options.
-Shake Shack, Wolfgang Puck, Marcus Samuelsson and others opened eateries worth the journey at major hubs.
+When airlines stopped giving away bad food, take-aboard airport cuisine improved.
+Grab n’ Go places like CIBO offer healthier portable meal options.
+Shake Shack, Wolfgang Puck, Marcus Samuelsson and other chefs have opened gourmet eateries worth the journey at major hubs.

 Art to Uplift the Spirit and Inspire Hope in Travel’s Potential

-Airports know how important art can be, as seen in the new SLC terminal opening at Salt Lake City.
-To appreciate New York’s newest masterworks of public art, just visit what Nicholas Baume, Director & Chief Curator of Public Art Fund, calls “a new civic landmark.”
+To appreciate the range of New York’s public art, visit what Nicholas Baume, Artistic & Executive Director of the Public Art Fund, calls “a new civic landmark.”

 The most ethereal of the monumental, can’t-miss-it works is “Shorter than the Day,” a mirage-like mobile in the shape of a sphere.
 Artist Sarah Sze calls it a ‘meditation on permanence and transience,’ a feeling many travelers passing through the main hall will empathize with.